Eat better

 (Experiment 110) Thai chilli ganache

-My oldest son is a chilli head.
+My oldest son is a chili head.
 He even ate a small piece of Carolina Reaper.
-So long story short, I`m growing some super Thai peppers and there’s just a ton of them so let’s get them to good use.
+So, long story short, I’m growing some super-hot Thai peppers, and there’s just a ton of them, so let’s put them to good use.

 • 2-3 Thai pepper chopped in half